Low wages and high poverty rates for single mothers

 With your support, you are helping our organization in more ways than one.
 Not only are you helping raise awareness about this Driver of Poverty, but you are also contributing toward our programs focused on helping lift communities out of poverty.

 As a partner, you can help us by utilizing your network to raise awareness and provide institutional knowledge around this Driver.
-We invite you to join the coalition to change the narrative on Equal Pay by attending our Living Room Session or the mural unveiling event.
+We invite you to join the coalition to change the narrative on the driver by attending our Living Room Session or the mural unveiling event.
 At these events we will have opportunities for you to share your truth on this Driver.